awesfdawe/ansible-server-bootstrap/README.md

 # ansible-server-bootstrap

-An Ansible playbook for quickly deploying my servers.
+An Ansible playbook for quickly bootstrapping my servers.

 ## What it does: